 The integrated, whole individual is a powerful force for oneing.

 Love and justice are not two.
-Without inner change, there can be no outer change; without collective change, no change matters. —angel Kyodo williams
+Without inner change, there can be no outer change; without collective change, no change matters. —Rev. angel Kyodo williams

 Maybe the most difficult stranger to welcome is the one who lives inside us. —Mirabai Starr

 We must die before we die.
 Suffering—whenever we are not in control—is the most effective way to destabilize and reveal our arrogance, our separateness, and our lack of compassion.
-If we do not transform our pain, we will most assuredly transmit it. —Richard Rohr
+If we do not transform our pain, we will most assuredly transmit it. —Fr.
+Richard Rohr

 If a culture treats a particular illness with compassion and enlightened understanding, then sickness can be seen as a challenge, as a healing crisis and opportunity.
 Being sick is then not a condemnation or a moral judgment, but a movement in a larger process of healing and restoration. —Ken Wilber

-Join these masterful teachers for a transformative experience!
+Join these masterful teachers for a transformative experience via webcast!

-- Watch keynote presentations via live webcast from anywhere in the world.
+- Watch keynote presentations via webcast from anywhere in the world.
 (High-speed internet connection required.)
-View the event live and/or watch the replay online any time through Sunday, August 13, 2017.
+View the replay online any time through Sunday, August 13, 2017.
 You can register through July 28, 2017 to receive access to the replay.
 Please know that replay access will only be available through August 13, 2017 regardless of the date you register.

-- Register: $59/connection (Each registration allows an unlimited number of people to view the webcast from a single access point.
-Scholarships are available; please apply prior to registering.*)
+- Register: $59/connection (Each registration allows an unlimited number of people to view the webcast from a single access point.)

 This is the fifth conference in CAC’s CONSPIRE series, based on Richard Rohr’s Seven Themes of an Alternative Orthodoxy.
 Whether or not you’ve participated previously, you are welcome!
 CAC events draw over 1,000 individuals who are compassionate, caring, engaged, and share a common desire to grow spiritually.
 Conferences offer a combination of exceptional teaching and opportunities for practice and reflection, grounded in the Christian contemplative tradition.